niftools/blender_niftools_addon/docs/user/features/collisions.rst

 ~~~~~

 * Enable the **Collision Bounds** option, the mesh will be exported as a :class:`~pyffi.formats.nif.NifFormat.bhkShape, rather than a :class:`~pyffi.formats.nif.NifFormat.NiTriShape`,
-* Collision Bounds are represented by a dashed line, unlink Bounds which is a solid line.
+* Collision Bounds are represented by a dashed line, unlike Bounds which is a solid line.
 * Currently Capsule, Convex Hull and Triangle Mesh lack viewport preview.
    - In **Render** tab, under the **Display** section enable **Physics Visualisation**
    - **Game -> Start Game Engine** (p-key).